Find Affordable College Courses

 Don't have the time or the flexibility in your schedule to take traditional classes?
 Online courses may be the perfect solution for you.
 They allow independent learners to study when and where they want to while offering the rigor of in-person classes.

-KU does offer online education options in biological and biomedical sciences for the following degree levels for those interested in distance learning:
+For those who are interested in distance learning, KU does offer online courses in biological & biomedical sciences for the following degree levels:

 KU Biological & Biomedical Sciences Rankings

-There were 48 students who received their doctoral degrees in biological and biomedical sciences, making the school the #51 most popular school in the United States for this category of students.
+There were 48 students who received their doctoral degrees in biological & biomedical sciences, making the school the #51 most popular school in the United States for this category of students.

 Biological & Biomedical Sciences Student Demographics at KU

-Take a look at the following statistics related to the make-up of the biological and biomedical sciences majors at University of Kansas.
+Take a look at the following statistics related to the make-up of the biological & biomedical sciences majors at University of Kansas.

 KU Biological & Biomedical Sciences Master’s Program